groverkaran/django-comments-tree/docs/tutorial.rst

 Show the list of users
 **********************

 With the like/dislike buttons enabled we might as well consider to display the users who actually liked/disliked comments.
-Again addind an argument to the ``render_xtdcomment_tree`` will enable the feature.
+Again addind an argument to the ``render_treecomment_tree`` will enable the feature.
 Change the ``blog/post_detail.html`` and add the argument ``show_feedback`` to the template tag:

    .. code-block:: html+django

        <ul class="media-list">
-         {% render_xtdcomment_tree for object allow_flagging allow_feedback show_feedback %}
+         {% render_treecomment_tree for object allow_flagging allow_feedback show_feedback %}
        </ul>

        {% block extra-js %}